Battle of the Brians: Background

+The "Battle of the Brians" has been called "one of the great rivalries in modern figure skating" and "one of the greatest head-to-head matchups in the history" of the sport.

 Brian Orser won the silver medal at the 1984 Winter Olympics.
 Brian Boitano placed fifth.
 Orser placed second at the 1985 World Figure Skating Championships, with Boitano one step below him.
 Boitano won the next year.

 When Orser won the 1987 World Figure Skating Championships, held in Cincinnati, Ohio, U.S., Boitano knew he would have to make a change in his skating if he were to beat Orser at the Calgary Olympics on Orser's home turf of Canada.
 He turned to choreographer Sandra Bezic, who helped effect a major change in his skating style.
+At the 1988 Skate Canada, held at the same venue they were to compete four months later at the Olympics, both skaters debuted their Olympic free skating programs.
+Orser came in first place, narrowly defeating Boitano.

 Orser and Boitano were well-matched in many ways.
 Both were excellent skaters who had a jump as their signature move; Orser was well known for his triple Axel and Boitano had invented the 'Tano triple Lutz, a triple Lutz with one arm raised above the head.
 Going into the Olympics, both were their country's nationals champions and favorites for the gold.
+Media hype going into the Olympics was augmented by the fact that Orser was the reigning world champion and that he was competing in his home country.
+As figure skating historian James R. Hines states, "the pressure to become the first Canadian man to win an Olympic gold medal was daunting".